If you can answer “yes” to either question below it might be time to examine your emotions and the power they hold in your life.

 - Do you struggle regularly with anxiety, insecurity, discouragement, or any other difficult feeling?

-Faith-based emotional sobriety does not mean suppressing or denying emotions.
-It does mean, however, not giving our emotions authority to create destructive space in our minds.
-With God’s help our emotions (chaotic or otherwise) can be the data we explore.
-Not only to understand ourselves better, but to reason through in an effort to make informed and healthy responses.
+Faith-based Emotional Sobriety does not mean suppressing or denying emotions.
+It does mean, however, not granting our emotions the liberty or authority to create destructive space in our minds.
+With God’s help our emotions (chaotic or otherwise) can help us, not only to understand ourselves better, but learn how to make informed, healthy responses.
 Contact us for more information.

 12 Step Guideline For FBES: